Breinify/brein-api-library-python/README.rst

-Step 3: Configure the library
+Step 3: Configure the Library
 -----------------------------

 In order to use the library you need a valid API-key, which you can get for free at https://www.breinify.com.
 In this example, we assume you have the following api-key: